 When we set up PuttBANDIT, we made a conscious decision, that wherever possible and practical, we would do business with British companies and suppliers as a first choice preference.
 We felt this was the right thing to do in a Brexit-COVID Britain to back our own economy, businesses and workers.
-However, ‘Supporting British Business’ is a lot easier to say than it is to do, especially for a start-up small business born during COVID and on the eve of adopting new global trading rules – whatever they may be.
+However, ‘Supporting British Business’ is a lot easier to say than it is to do, especially for a start-up small business born during COVID and on the eve of adopting new global trading rules – whatever they turn out to be.

 Try searching for a manufacturer of any named item on the web and you’ll get plenty of opportunities to be tempted by well-marketed suppliers and manufacturers from far-off shores offering attractive low prices.
 Many start-ups who need to get something manufactured for their brand go this offshore route and usually for cost-saving reasons, not for speed.
 Supplies from China take between 6-8 weeks to arrive, goods from India a few weeks less.
 That’s a problem when you need to do rapid prototyping, testing and then make changes.